 - the handles are at the right height for pushing

 Baby carriers (also called slings) are attached with straps and your baby is carried in front of you.
 Most babies like being carried like this because they’re close to you and warm.
 The back part of the carrier must be high enough to support your baby’s head.
 Check that buckles and straps are secure.
 Older babies who can hold up their heads and whose backs are stronger (at about four months) can be carried in carriers that go on your back.

 See the Royal Society for the Prevention of Accidents (RoSPA) website for more advice on using baby carriers and slings safely.

-Pushchairs are only suitable for young babies if they have fully reclining seats so the baby can lie flat.
-Wait until your baby can sit up before using another type of pushchair.
-Consider the pushchair's weight if you use public transport, as you might have to lift it onto trains or buses.
+Pushchairs, also known as strollers and buggies, are only suitable for young babies if they have fully reclining seats so your baby can lie flat.
+Wait until your baby can sit by themselves before using another type of pushchair.
+Choose a light pushchair if you will be lifting it on to trains or buses.

 Carrycot on wheels

 A carrycot is a light, portable cot with handles, similar to but smaller than the body of a pram and often attachable to a wheeled frame.
 Your baby can sleep in the carrycot for the first few months, and the cot can be attached to the frame to go out.
-Most modern carrycots can also be taken in a car with appropriate restraints, but check that yours can.
+Most modern carrycots can also be used in a car with the correct restraints, but check that yours can.

 This is a carrycot and transporter (set of wheels) that can be converted into a pushchair when your baby outgrows the carrycot.
 Shopping trays that fit under the pushchair or pram can also be very useful when you’re out.